Feeding and Swallowing Disorders in Children

 Testing for Feeding and Swallowing Disorders

-• watch how your child behaves during meals
+• watch how your child behaves during meals; and

 The SLP can watch how your child swallows using two methods:

 • Modified barium swallow study—your child eats or drinks food or liquid with barium in it.
-Barium shows up on an x-ray so the SLP can watch where the food goes.
+The SLP can watch where the food goes because barium shows up on an x-ray.

-• Endoscopic assessment—the doctor or SLP puts a tube with a light on the end of it into your child's nose.
-This scope has a camera on it, and the SLP can watch your child swallow on a screen.
+• Endoscopic assessment (sometimes called a “FEEs”)—the doctor or SLP puts a tube with a light on the end of it into your child's nose.
+This scope has a camera on it, and the SLP can watch on a screen as your child swallows.

-The SLP may lead or work as part of a feeding team.
+In their role on the feeding team, the SLP may either lead or work as part of the team.
 Other team members may include

 • an occupational therapist,